Common Questions about Labiaplasty Recovery

 The success of labiaplasty (and any plastic surgery procedure) hinges on a number of factors, including the recovery process.
 Recovery from labiaplasty varies from patient to patient.
 Every woman recovers at her own pace, based on the degree of correction, her health status and how well she follows her doctor’s instructions for recovery.

-Dr. Bruce Barach, a top plastic surgeon in Albany, regularly fields many questions regarding the recovery process for labiaplasty.
+Dr. Sanjiv Kayastha, a top plastic surgeon in Albany, regularly fields many questions regarding the recovery process for labiaplasty.
 He answers some of those questions in this blog post.

 What post-op side effects should I expect?
 How long will they last?